human-guide/book/manuscript/001-welcome-to-life.md

 The contents of this book in part and whole is only to ever remain free and must never be sold for any commercial purposes in any form, with the strict exception of use by any form of training or educational providers, institutions or public bodies (commercial or otherwise) that wish to further education within a business, organisation or at the local, national or international levels.
 So long as the knowledge contained within this book remains free to the recipient, student or trainee, it will be acceptable under the terms of the license, even if this statement contradicts in part the exact terms of the license below.

 This work is licensed with love under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-The full terms of the license are detailed at the following page: http://creativecommons.org/licenses/by-nc-sa/4.0/.

 We have completed this book in plain British English.
 Other languages of this book may be introduced in the future.